Cristianrusu92/raspberry-nginx-owncloud/README.md

 Clone the git repository by typing `git clone https://github.com/cristiangabor/OwncloudConfig-Raspberry-Arch.git`.
 Then enter the directory cloned: `cd ~/OwncloudConfig-Raspberry-Arch/`

-I worte a bash script that autmoates the installation and configuration of owncloud/nginx for your raspberry pi.
+I wrote a bash script that autmoates the installation and configuration of owncloud/nginx for your raspberry pi.
 Access the nginx.sh script from your git cloned repository and change the permissions in oreder to be able to execute it.
 To do that type:

 `sudo chmod 755 nginx.sh`